curl/curl/docs/libcurl/opts/CURLOPT_CONNECT_ONLY.md

 }
 ~~~

-# AVAILABILITY
+# NOTES

-Added in 7.15.2.
 WS and WSS support added in 7.86.0.

 # RETURN VALUE